Inviting Researchers or Professors from another Country

 How can I invite an international to UH?

-For a Researcher - complete an DS-2019 request form and submit it to ISSS with appropriate annual or semester service fee.
+- For a Researcher - complete a DS-2019 request form and submit it to ISSS with an appropriate annual or semester service fee.
 Category = researcher (Item 11)

-For an Instructor - complete an DS-2019 request form and submit it to ISSS with appropriate annual or semester service fee.
+- For an Instructor - complete a DS-2019 request form and submit it to ISSS with an appropriate annual or semester service fee.
 Category = professor (Item 11)

-For someone doing both - complete an DS-2019 request form and submit it to ISSS with appropriate annual or semester service fee.
-Choose researcher or professor, whichever describes the activity that will occupy the bulk of the visitor's time.
+- For someone doing both - complete a DS-2019 request form and submit it to ISSS with an appropriate annual or semester service fee.
+Choose the researcher or professor, whichever describes the activity that will occupy the bulk of the visitor's time.
 (Item 11)